bohdancho/typed-action-form/README.md

 ## Under the hood

 - My solution utilizes [a solution for a generic strongly typed FormData from a community member](https://github.com/microsoft/TypeScript/issues/43797#issuecomment-1311633838).
-- Spreading in tsx attributes was inspired by [react-hook-form](https://github.com/react-hook-form/react-hook-form)'s `register` method.
+- Spreading in tsx props was inspired by [react-hook-form](https://github.com/react-hook-form/react-hook-form)'s `register` method.